 The minor covers 840 SBU = 30 EC.
 Within this module, work is done on competences related to the analysis, design and realization of applications.
 This is in line with the competences as described in the Dutch HBO-I domain.
 We work individually and in groups.
 Lessons and studio are completely online.

-This minor also examines the personal learning style and development within this field.
-Questions such as: What have you learned?
-But also: How would you later be able to apply programming within your own study and expertise?
+This minor also focuses on personal learning style and development within this field.
+Questions such as: How did you learn and how can you relate what you learned to your own study and field?